asc-csa/Scisat-App/scisat_app/readme.md

 - Download button is not effective at the moment.
 It will need to be modified in order to work properly

-## Author
+## Authors
  - Camille Roy
+ - Jonathan Beaulieu-Emond

 ## Acknowledgments
  - Etienne Low-Decarie
- - Jonathan Beaulieu-Emond
  - Hansen Liu & Wasiq Mohammad